 The Thesis Supervisor, in this style of learning, is specifically mandated to work closely with the candidate in the development of the thesis topic and through its evolving refinements leading to the finished product.

 Selection of Faculty Thesis Supervisor and Nomination Procedure

-- Students select one of these two faculty member of the Foundation to serve as Thesis Supervisor.
+- Students select one of these two faculty member of the GTF to serve as Thesis Supervisor.
 The student completes the online Faculty Thesis Supervisor Nomination form.

 - Academic Affairs informs the student and faculty member of relationship approval and contact information is provided.

 Every student admitted into an academic doctoral program, either the Ph.D. or the Th.
 D., will be assigned a Doctoral Committee prior to the scheduling of the doctoral defense.
 The members of the committee are as follows

 - Thesis Supervisor

 - Two Faculty Readers

 These six individuals are not asked to agree with the observations or conclusions drawn by the doctoral candidate in the thesis, but the committee must finally concur that the thesis is worthy of scholarly recognition based on traditional standards of scholarship, research and presentation.